 What I’m looking to achieved here is to showcase how you can create a table on the fly in Power BI, then place a column of that table into a slicer to then extract or ‘harvest’ a value inside a measure.
+You may watch the full video of this tutorial at the bottom of this blog.

 Then be able to insert this into an existing calculation or another measure that you have in your Power BI model.